New York's 14th State Assembly district

 New York's 14th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican David McDonough since a special election in 2002.
+In 2026, he announced that he would not seek re-election.

 Geography

 2020s

 District 14 is located entirely within Nassau County.
 It includes portions of the town of Hempstead, including Bellmore, North Bellmore, Wantagh, Merrick, and portions of Levittown and Oceanside.
 A portion of Jones Beach is within this district.

 The district overlaps New York's 3rd and 4th congressional districts, and overlaps the 5th and 6th districts of the New York State Senate.

 2010s

 District 14 is located entirely within Nassau County.
 It includes portions of the town of Hempstead, including Bellmore, North Bellmore, Wantagh and Merrick.
 A portion of Jones Beach is within this district.